Handy Man (song)

-Measured in terms of popularity on any chart, Taylor's version of the song was the most successful.
+Measured by chart performance, Taylor's version of the song was the most successful.
 It reached No. 2 on the Cash Box Top 100 chart and No. 4 on the Billboard Hot 100.
 It also hit No. 1 on the Adult Contemporary chart.
 Taylor's version also earned him his second Grammy Award for Best Male Pop Vocal Performance.
-Taylor's version featured Leah Kunkel as backup singer, singing the "comma comma" sections in harmony, which is heard after the second verse as well as in the coda of the song.
+Taylor's version featured Leah Kunkel as backup singer, singing the "comma comma" sections in harmony, which is heard after the second verse and in the coda of the song.

-AllMusic critic Jason Elias compares Jones' original with Taylor's version stating that "where Jones’s version was chipper and a little obnoxious", Taylor's version "is so laid back it’s almost somnolent".
-Elias notes that Taylor's slowed down version has the benefit of allowing him to shade the words in new ways.
+AllMusic critic Jason Elias compares Jones' original with Taylor's version, stating that "where Jones’s version was chipper and a little obnoxious", Taylor's version "is so laid back it’s almost somnolent".
+Elias notes that Taylor's slower version has the benefit of allowing him to shade the words in new ways.
 Elias also praises Taylor's guitar playing.
 Billboard described Taylor's version as "fluidly soft and laid back throughout" with spice added by the background harmonies.
 Cash Box said that "Taylor lends his unmistakable voice to a song originally made famous by Jimmy Jones in 1960" and that "the arrangement is stretched out, the general tenor is mellow, and Peter Asher's production ear has kept all the sounds in a tasteful balance".
 Record World said that "Taylor's reading of it transforms the frantic pace of [Jones' and Shannon's] hits into a slow, considered ballad."